dart-lang/site-www/src/_guides/libraries/library-tour.md

 #### Replacing part of a string

 Strings are immutable objects, which means you can create them but you can’t change them.
-If you look closely at the [String API docs,][String] you’ll notice that none of the methods actually changes the state of a String.
+If you look closely at the [String API reference,][String] you’ll notice that none of the methods actually changes the state of a String.
 For example, the method `replaceAll()` returns a new String without changing the